lallmon/Gistr/README.md

-Gistr, a quick Gist creator for Brackets.io
+Gistr: A quick and usable Gist creator for Brackets.io
 ===

 A simple brackets extension to easily create a Github Gist from the current text selection.

-This extenstion is built off of David Dehats "To Gist" extension, but with updated functionality and UX.
+This extenstion is built off of David Deraedt's ["To Gist"](https://github.com/davidderaedt/togist) extension, but with improved functionality and updated UX.

-- Uses Brackets.io Modals intstead of Alert boxes
+- Uses Brackets.io Modals intstead of JS Alert boxes
-- Names the file the current file you're in
+- Names the file the same as the file you pulled the text from
 - Easy to copy the gist location to your clipboard
-- Can also open the gist in your browser
+- Optionally open the gist in your browser

 Usage